The First Drive-In Movie Theater

 The COVID-19 pandemic, which forced the closure of many traditional indoor theaters, paradoxically led to a resurgence of drive-in theaters.
 With people seeking safe and socially distanced entertainment options, drive-in theaters experienced a surge in popularity.
 Pop-up drive-in venues sprouted up across the country to meet the demand.

-This renewed interest in drive-in theaters not only helped to sustain the industry during a challenging time but also introduced the drive-in experience to a new generation of moviegoers.
+This renewed interest in drive-in theaters helped to sustain the industry during a challenging time.
+It also introduced the drive-in experience to a new generation of moviegoers.

 The Future of Drive-In Theaters